-A student may withdraw from the program prior to taking any classes, regardless of number of days, and will be refunded all tuition paid within 30 days.
-Withdrawal must be made in person or via Certified Mail.
+A student may withdraw from the program prior to taking any classes and will be refunded all tuition paid within 30 days, excluding the Application fee.
+Withdrawal must be made in person, via Certified Mail, or via email with a return receipt requested.

 If a student is terminated, the Cancellation and Refund Policy will be applied.
-Students may be terminated from the program by the IICS Board for just cause as described under the Student's Responsibility section.
-Refunds in this case will be the same as student withdrawals.
+Students may be terminated from the program by the IICS Board for just cause as described under the Student's Rights and Responsibility section.